dyhes/zulip/docs/testing/testing-with-node.md

 ## How the node tests work

-Unlike the [Puppeteer unit tests](testing-with-puppeteer.md), which use a headless Chromium browser connected to a running Zulip development server, our node unit tests don't have a browser, don't talk to a server, and generally don't use a complete virtual DOM (a handful of tests use the `jsdom` library for this purpose) because those slow down the tests a lot, and often don't add much value.
+Unlike the [Puppeteer unit tests](testing-with-puppeteer.md), which use a headless Chromium browser connected to a running Aloha development server, our node unit tests don't have a browser, don't talk to a server, and generally don't use a complete virtual DOM (a handful of tests use the `jsdom` library for this purpose) because those slow down the tests a lot, and often don't add much value.

-Instead, the preferred model for our unit tests is to mock DOM manipulations (which in Zulip are almost exclusively done via `jQuery`) using a custom library [zjquery](https://github.com/zulip/zulip/blob/main/frontend_tests/zjsunit/zjquery.js).
+Instead, the preferred model for our unit tests is to mock DOM manipulations (which in Aloha are almost exclusively done via `jQuery`) using a custom library [zjquery](https://github.com/zulip/zulip/blob/main/frontend_tests/zjsunit/zjquery.js).